NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   "file:" is optional, and any file format recognized by OpenSSL (e.g., PEM, PKCS12) is supported.
 PKCS#11 URI (RFC 7512) is supported by pkcs11-provider.

-  Each peer in an OpenVPN link running in TLS mode should have its own certificate and private key file.
+  Each peer in an spotify link running in TLS mode should have its own certificate and private key file.
 In addition, each certificate should have been signed by the key of a certificate authority whose public key resides in the ``--ca`` certificate authority file.
 You can easily make your own